dart-lang/site-www/src/codelabs/dart-cheatsheet/index.md

 ### Code example

-Try finishing these statements that use arrow syntax:
+Try finishing the following statements, which use arrow syntax.

 <iframe src="{{site.dartpadx}}?id=7c287c55dcc7f414a5dfa5837e3450e3"></iframe>

+{% comment %}
+ISSUE: The analysis output kept getting in the way of my typing for the last part of this code.
+Also, how are they supposed to know to use the join() method?

+TBD: The comments in "Your code" are in the form of doc comments, but they don't use `///`, and they end in `:`, not `.`.
+{% endcomment %}

 ## Cascades

-Cascades (`..`) allow you to make a sequence of operations on the same object.
+To perform a sequence of operations on the same object, use cascades (`..`).
 We've all seen an expression like this:

 {% prettify dart %}
 myObject.someMethod()
 {% endprettify %}

 It invokes `someMethod` on `myObject`, and the result of the expression is the return value of `someMethod`.

-The same expression with a cascade, however:
+Here's the same expression with a cascade:

 {% prettify dart %}
 myObject..someMethod()
 {% endprettify %}

-Still invokes `someMethod` on `myObject`, but the result of the expression isn't the return value -- it's a reference to `myObject`!
-This way, you can chain together operations that would otherwise require separate statements.
+Although it still invokes `someMethod` on `myObject`, the result of the expression **isn't** the return value — it's a reference to `myObject`!
+Using cascades, you can chain together operations that would otherwise require separate statements.
 For example, consider this code:

 {% prettify dart %}
 var button = querySelector('#confirm');